Our eHarmony Review Bottom Line:

 And our initial research indicated that of the people we interviewed, more of them had tried eHarmony than any other Christian dating site.
 While people might dislike it, we’ve found it seems to be a site that more of us are comfortable with—flaws and all.

 Maybe it’s the fact that our profiles aren’t thrown into a sea of other profiles where everyone and their brother or sister has access to it.
 Or, maybe it’s the fact that it was founded by Dr. Neil Clark Warren, a man who’s supposedly on “our” team, and we trust “our” people, even if their company isn’t explicitly “Christian.”
 (Christians jump on Christian bandwagons?
 Never.)

 Then again, it could just be that it’s one of the industry leaders and one of the first to market itself to Christians.
 For whatever reason, we don’t think it’s too much of an overgeneralization to say that a lot of Christians try eHarmony first.

-But that’s not why it scored so well in our rating of the Best Christian Dating Sites.
-Since it did score so highly, though, we thought we’d do an eHarmony review as our first individual one.
+But none of those reasons are why it scored so well in our rating of the Best Christian Dating Sites.
+We thought we’d do an eHarmony review to explain why it did score so highly.

 eHarmony Review :: Pros